hashicorp/vagrant/docs/getting-started/ports.md

 ---
 # Port Forwarding

-So we now have this virtual environment running all these servers and processes.
-Great!
-But what's the use if we can't access them from our _outside_ of the virtual environment?
-Well, it turns out Vagrant has a built-in feature to handle just that: port forwarding.
+At this point we have a virtual environment running with Apache serving the basic web project.
+But so far we can only access it from within the VM, using the command line.
+Vagrant's goal is to provide the benefit of a virtualized environment without getting in your way.
+In order to access your project, Vagrant has a feature known as port forwarding.

-Port forwarding allows you to specify ports on the host machine to forward to the guest machine.
-This allows you to access your web services using your own browser on your machine while the server actually sits and runs within a virtual machine.
+Port forwarding allows you to specify ports on the guest machine to forward to the host machine.
+This enables you to access your web services using your own browser on your machine while the server actually sits and runs within a virtual machine.

-## Creating a Forwarded Port
+## Specifying a Forwarded Port

 In our case, we just want to forward Apache.
 Port forwarding is specified in the Vagrantfile, like so: